RobertOstermann/vscode-phpunit-extended/README.md

 ## Test Explorer Settings

+- `args` allows setting arguments for the tests.
+Some arguments, such as --testdox, will not allow the test explorer tests to pass.
 - `discoverAllTests` allows all tests with paths that match the `folderPattern` glob AND the `fileRegex` to be added to the test explorer.
 - `fileRegex` is used to determine the files to add to the test explorer.
 - The file in the active editor is added based solely upon the `fileRegex`.